 For questions or details on adding an endorsement, please see the OSPI website.

-All Washington teachers are expected to a combination of assessments.
+All Washington teachers are expected to take a combination of assessments.

 Basic skills assessment: You must take a basic skills assessment for admission to a teacher preparation program.
-There is no minimum passing score.
 Basic skills assessments measure knowledge in reading, writing, and mathematics.
 Programs use the results of this assessment to design and provide support to candidates.
+Programs may use the results of this assessment in a diagnostic and formative way to design and provide support to candidates.
 You have many options to meet the basic skills requirement, including the WEST-B, SAT, ACT, or a number of equivalent assessments.

 The education and certification process culminates in a real-world teaching experience.
 Most preparation programs refer to this step as “student teaching.”
 This means that you work side-by-side with a classroom teacher to hone your skills, learn from a mentor, and you get to practice being a real teacher before you move forward with your own position at a school.
 Student teaching is often completed during the final year of study.